ChindeaOne/SkyblockCollectionTracker-fabric/README.md

 - Configurable overlay lines showing collection progress and profit rates.
 - Provides NPC/Bazaar prices for accurate profit tracking.
 - Detailed session summary at the end (best/worst rates, elapsed time, profit, etc.).
+- Provides leaderboard tracking for all collections, with data from Elite API.
 - `/sct collections` for all available collections.

 </details>